 This program is designed to provide students with the basic knowledge, technical skills for entry-level employment in the heating, ventilation and air conditioning/refrigeration (HVAC/R) field.
 This program introduces students to hands-on training in areas such as residential and commercial air conditioning installation, maintenance, repair, use of variety of tools and equipment, troubleshooting and basic design of refrigeration systems.
-Emphasis is given throughout the program to providing excellent professional service.
-Throughout this program safety, professionalism, and effective communication skills are emphasized.
+Emphasis is given throughout the program to provide excellent service.
+The following modules are included in every program course: Safety and prevention, air conditioning and refrigeration skills and techniques, and success habits.
+This program promotes professionalism in each course and is designed with employability in mind.
 Program Length: 36 Weeks